icehawk/icehawk.github.io/Contents/docs/icehawk/events-and-subscribers.md

 # IceHawk events and subscribers

-This section describes how to subscribe to and handle events the IceHawk component emits.
+This section describes how to subscribe to and handle events that were emitted by the IceHawk component.

 <hr class="blockspace">